Fankaren/Lazy_scan/README.md

-a slow tool to scan ports and analyze ports.
+a slow tool to scan and analyze ports.

 ### Hot to use